debootdevs/deboot/docs/docs/build.md

 # Building the DeBoot POC

+These instructions are based on the [deboot repo on github](https://github.com/debootdevs/deboot/tree/main/docs).

 ## Quickstart

 Requires `podman`, `git`, `make`, `slirp4netns`, `uidmap` (for Debian distributions).

-Starting from the repo root, run the following commands:
+Clone the repo with the `--recurse-submodules` flag.
+Then starting from the repo root, run the following commands:

 ```sh
 sudo make init-env